sfigg/commercialization-public/test/hlk/testref/ipsec-task-offload-v2-testing-prerequisites.md

 This hardware is required for testing:

--   IPsec offload–capable network adapters.
+-   IPsec offload-capable network adapters.

 -   Two test computers that meet the Windows HLK prerequisites.
 For more info, see [Windows HLK Prerequisites](..\getstarted\windows-hlk-prerequisites.md).